 7) Waiparera

 8) Ngakapua

 9) Ngatu

 10) Rotorua

 Karikari Peninsula

 11) Waiporohita

 Kai Iwi Lakes and North Dargaville

 12) Waikare

 13) Taharoa

 14) Kai-lwi

 Poutō Peninsula

 15) Karaka

 16) Humuhumu

 17) Mokeno

 18) Rotokawau

 19) Kanono

 20) Kahuparere

 Note:

 For information on the lakes and their rankings see Champion, P., and de Winton, M., 2012.
 Northland Lakes Strategy.
-Prepared for Northland Regional Council.
+Prepared for Northland

+Regional Council.
 NIWA Client Report No: HAM2012-121.

-Dust-sensitive area Residential buildings and associated garden areas, and
+Dust-sensitive area 1) Residential buildings and associated garden areas, and

 2) school, hospital buildings and care facilities and grounds, and

-amenity areas where people congregate, including parks and reserves, and
+3) amenity areas where people congregate, including parks and reserves, and

 4) community buildings and grounds, including places of worship and marae, and

 5) orchards, crops and commercial growing areas, and

 6) water bodies used for the supply of drinking water and for stock drinking, and

 7) apiaries, and

 8) natural wetlands and significant areas of indigenous vegetation and habitats of indigenous fauna as defined in the Regional Policy Statement for Northland on land

 Earth Any matter constituting the land, such as soil, clay, sand, or rock.

-Earthworks The mechanical disturbance of earth by excavation, cutting and filling, blading, ripping, contouring, quarrying or placing or replacing earth or cleanfill material, but does not include:
+Earthworks The mechanical disturbance of earth by excavation, cutting and filling, blading, ripping, contouring, quarrying or placing or replacing earth or cleanfill material and includes associated revegetation, but does not include:

 1) construction, repair, alteration or maintenance of bores, or

+2) the maintenance of walking and other recreational tracks and farm tracks, or

+3) the placement of roading aggregates during road and track works, or

+4) directional drilling, boring or thrusting up to 250mm diameter, or